-The convention of a Blue Card to a Permanent residence permit is probably the easiest way to obtain a permanent residence permit.
+The convertion of a Blue Card to a Permanent residence permit is probably the easiest way to obtain a permanent residence permit.

 To convert a Blue Card to a permanent residence permit, the following conditions must be fulfilled:

 2. Applicant to have been working as employee in a Blue Card job for a period of at least 33 months.
-The period reduces to 21 months in case the applicant has good Germany language skills.
+The period reduces to 21 months, if the applicant has good Germany language skills.

 3. Applicant to have paid into the German pension fund over the period defined in no 2 above.